jim60105/docker-whisperX/README.md

 docker run --gpus all -it -v ".:/app" ghcr.io/jim60105/whisperx:no_model    -- --model tiny --language en --output_format srt audio.mp3
 ```

+The image tags are formatted as `WHISPER_MODEL`-`LANG`, for example, `tiny-en`, `base-de`, or `large-v3-zh`.
 Please be aware that the whisper models `*.en` and `large-v1` have been excluded as I believe they are not frequently used.
 If you require these models, please refer to the following section to build them on your own.

-You can find all available tags at [ghcr.io](https://ghcr.io/jim60105/whisperx).
+You can find all available tags at [ghcr.io](https://github.com/jim60105/docker-whisperX/pkgs/container/whisperx/versions?filters%5Bversion_type%5D=tagged).

 In addition, there is also a `no_model` tag that does not include any pre-downloaded models, also referred to as `latest`.

+> [!TIP]
+> These pre-built images are built with the [Dockerfile.cache](Dockerfile.cache), which divides the [Dockerfile](Dockerfile) into multiple stages to enhance the speed of the CI workflow.
+> While it is designed to work the same as the default Dockerfile, it is important to exercise caution when debugging and contributing.

 ## Preserve the download cache for the align models when working with various languages